yaplik/satnogs-client/docs/installation.rst

 Requirements: You will need python, python-virtualenvwrapper, pip and git

+#. **Install the dependencies**

+   SatNOGS client depends on `libhamlib2` Python bindings.
+   In Debian, these bindings are provided by installing `python3-libhamlib2` package.

 #. **Build the environment**

    Clone source code from the `repository <https://gitlab.com/librespacefoundation/satnogs/satnogs-client>`_::